private-octopus/picoquic/doc/pico_webtransport.md

  2- Prepare the application state before the connection.
 This may
     include documenting the control stream context.

- 3- Start the H3 connection and wait until peer SETTINGS have been received.

- 4- Call the picowt_connect API to prepare and queue the web transport
+ 3- Call the picowt_connect API to prepare and queue the web transport
     connect message.
 The API takes the following parameters:

   - `cnx`: QUIC connection context